| Chapter

 could prevent employees from checking their e-mail while away from

-Besides the technical
+the office.69 Besides the technical

 and operational controls of a system, assurance also should be addressed.